-Youth Science Enrichment Program “YSEP" is an outreach program designed to provide fourth and fifth grade students with the opportunity to interact with medical students, faculty and health professionals.
-YSEP is sponsored by the UNC-CH Chapter of Student National Medical Association (SNMA)
+The Youth Science Enrichment Program “YSEP" is an outreach program designed to provide fourth and fifth grade students with the opportunity to interact with medical students, faculty and health professionals.
+YSEP is sponsored by the UNC School of Medicine Chapter of the Student National Medical Association (SNMA).

 Who are YSEP students?

 Elementary school students from across the Triangle and central NC area who are motivated and interested in medicine, allied health careers or science.
 YSEP is designed for members of minority ethnic groups, although others are welcome to apply.